gwilku/jscan-docs/general/getting_started.rst

 4. Open JScan app
 5. Select your vehicle
 6. Select "Autoconnect" if your adapter is listed in the option's description, or choose your proper BT adapter (note, that there are separate groups for 4.0 BLE and 3.0 & older BT adapters, make sure you tap the correct option)
+	.. note:: This is when the app store account license reads and locks the vehicle VIN, so if you connect to your mom's / dad's / friend's vehicle to show them how JScan works, you will bind the license to their VIN.
+There's no "undo".
 7. Explore

 .. note:: Hint: If you are having issues with connecting to the OBD Adapter please make sure, that you gave all required permissions to the JScan app.
 This includes Location / GPS, and it has to be turned on in your phone.
 We DO NOT collect, store, or even use the location data in any way, but it has to be enabled dues to how mobile systems prviacy rules are built (in short: JScan needs to be *allowed to* to determine your location, because - in theory - it *could* do it based on the Wi-Fi or a BT device you are connected to).